 Nonetheless, you can still grow with some methods.

 People share their opinion on Twitter.
-This is why you can find Twitter chats, places where people discuss about a specific topic, all hosted by a Twitter account throwing a question and people directly replying to this question.
+This is why you can find Twitter chats, places where people discuss a specific topic, all hosted by a Twitter account throwing a question and people directly replying to this question.

-You can try to find if your target audience is already discussing about your topic, join the discussion and then start your own discussions!
+You can try to find if your target audience is already discussing your topic, join the discussion and then start your own discussions!

 How to know what your audience wants to see from you?
 Just ask them!